 This resource includes lesson plans, Parts of an Airplane, games, how airplanes fly, and more, all aimed at elementary students.

-Since 1992, the Experimental Aircraft Association has been giving kids ages 8-18 the opportunity to fly in a small airplane at no cost to them, introducing them to the experience and science of flying.
+Since 1992, the Experimental Aircraft Association (EAA) has been giving kids ages 8-17 the opportunity to fly in a small airplane at no cost to them, introducing them to the experience and science of flying.

-Check with your local EAA chapter or pass this link on to interested students.
+Check with your local EAA chapter or pass this resource on to interested students.

 Young Eagles at EAA Chapter 1093